 This policy is an opportunity to ensure that homework and home learning is fully embedded into delivery of the school curriculum in a meaningful and sustainable way, whether pupils are self-isolating or not.
 Its purpose is to provide a structured approach to blended learning which ensures consistency and equity for all pupils.
-Blended learning will be offered for the period of time a child or children are not in school due to COVID-19 related isolation, e.g. self-isolation for individuals, self-isolation for 'bubbles', full school closure, closure due to inclement weather, pupil long term absence etc. Please see appendix 2 for further details.
+Blended learning will be offered for the period of time a child or children are not in school due to self-isolation for individuals, for a full school closure such as a closure due to inclement weather, or for a pupil long term absence etc. Please see appendix 2 for further details.

 We as a school community have a commitment to promote equality.
 Therefore, an equality impact assessment has been undertaken and we believe this policy is in line with the Equality Act 2010.
-We all have a responsibility to ensure equality permeates in to all aspects of school life and that everyone is treated equally irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+We all have a responsibility to ensure equality permeates into all aspects of school life and that everyone is treated equally irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 We want everyone connected with this school to feel safe, secure, valued and of equal worth.